orbeckst/RecSQL/INSTALL.rst

 and installing from the source as above.

-Additional requirements are numpy_ and pysqlite_. `pip`_ will
-automatically attempt to download appropriate versions if none are currently installed.
+Additional requirements are numpy_ (and pysqlite_ for older versions of Python). `pip`_ will automatically attempt to download appropriate versions if none are currently installed.

 ..
 URLs:
 .. _numpy: